mdn/content/files/en-us/web/javascript/reference/global_objects/set/index.md

 ## Description

 `Set` objects are collections of values.
 A value in the `Set` **may only occur once**; it is unique in the `Set`'s collection.
-You can iterate through the elements of a set in insertion order.
-The _insertion order_ corresponds to the order in which each element was inserted into the set by the [`add()`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set/add) method successfully (that is, there wasn't an identical element already in the set when `add()` was called).
+You can iterate through the elements of a `Set` in insertion order.
+The _insertion order_ corresponds to the order in which each element was inserted into the `Set` by the [`add()`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set/add) method successfully (that is, there wasn't an identical element already in the `Set` when `add()` was called).

-The specification requires sets to be implemented "that, on average, provide access times that are sublinear on the number of elements in the collection".
+The specification requires `Set` to be implemented "that, on average, provide access times that are sublinear on the number of elements in the collection".
 Therefore, it could be represented internally as a hash table (with O(1) lookup), a search tree (with O(log(N)) lookup), or any other data structure, as long as the complexity is better than O(N).

 ### Value equality